achew12/achew.github.io/cv.md

 ### Leadership and Activites:

-COSAM Mentor Collevtive 2021 - present
+COSAM Mentor Collective 2021 - present
 - Help to create a safe and welcoming space for students from the same college
 - Discuss questions related to college life and guide mentees to achieving their goals